Demolition Ranch: Vet Ranch

 In addition to owning the Demolition Ranch YouTube channel, Carriker is a veterinarian, and owns the veterinary YouTube channel Vet Ranch, which was founded in 2014 and has around 2 million subscribers.
 Carriker graduated from Texas A&M University's College of Veterinary Medicine and Biomedical Sciences in 2008.
 The channel treats dogs, cats, and other animals in poor medical condition, often taken from the animal shelter San Antonio Pets Alive (SAPA).
 The channel follows the animals during their veterinary treatment, including surgical procedures, until they are fully recovered.
 Profits from the channel's ad revenue are used to pay for the surgeries that the animals receive.
 Karri McCreary, a fellow Texas A&M graduate and veterinarian, also features prominently on the channel.

 Carriker has stated that in general, injured animals have no chance of getting adopted, and that Vet Ranch gets these animals healthy then sends them to a no-kill shelter for adoption.
 Some conditions that they treat on Vet Ranch include mange, broken legs, blindness, malnutrition, and animals hit by cars.
 Carriker sums up the channel as "we show the most exciting five minutes of those few months" of veterinary treatment.

 Other businesses

 Carriker also has a vlogging channel called Off The Ranch (previously named Matt Carriker), the influencer clothing company Bunker Branding, and the Desperado Resort in Boerne, Texas.
 Upon retiring from YouTube, Carriker revealed he also listed the Desperado Resort for sale.

-He is interested in off-road racing, having raced in the Mint 400 and working on crews competing in the Baja 1000.
+Carriker is interested in off-road racing, having raced in the Mint 400 and working on crews competing in the Baja 1000.
 In 2022, he ran the Stadium Super Trucks weekend at Bristol Motor Speedway; Carriker finished 11th and 12th in the two races.